Video on how to migrate CCR files to SAM now available

 It’s a mistake to rush into the SAM vendor registration process!

-Before you rush to register – and certainly before you pay someone to register for you – you should learn what the registration process is all about, and how you can do it yourself.
+You may have received an advertisement from someone who is offering to register your business – for a fee – in a vendor database.
+But before you rush to register – and certainly before you pay someone to register for you – you should learn what the registration process is all about, and how you can do it yourself – at no cost.

-The federal government’s vendor database was known as CCR – Central Contractor Registration.
+The federal government’s vendor database used to be known as CCR – Central Contractor Registration.
 But on July 30, 2012, CCR went away.
-It’s been replaced by SAM – the System for Award Management.
-If you were registered in CCR, your information has migrated over to SAM.
-This migration covers even firms whose CCR registration information hasn’t been kept up to date.
+It was replaced by SAM.
+If you were registered in CCR, your company’s information migrated over to SAM.
+This migration covers even firms whose CCR registration information wasn’t kept up to date.
+But the information that migrated into the SAM database must be checked and updated by vendors – at least annually.

-But before you start the SAM registration process (or modify your existing record), it is very important to “get ready” by thoroughly acquainting yourself with SAM’s purpose and the information you’re expected to know in order to register properly.
+SAM logoBefore you start the SAM registration process (or update your existing record), it is very important to “get ready” by thoroughly acquainting yourself with SAM’s purpose and the information you’re expected to know in order to register properly.

 We don’t want you to learn the hard way that registering in SAM with incorrect or incomplete information is worse than not registering at all.

 SAM is the federal government’s primary source for identifying potential vendors.
 Every federal agency, both civilian and military, utilizes the SAM database.
-Many federal contract officers initially determine whether a contract should be set-aside exclusively for 8(a), HUBZone, or service-disabled small businesses based on firms identifying themselves with these designations in SAM.
-Prime contractors also use SAM to identify potential subcontractors and suppliers, with emphasis on the various small business socio-economic categories like those just mentioned plus women-owned small businesses, veteran-owned businesses, and small disadvantaged businesses.
+Many federal contract officers initially determine whether a contract should be set-aside exclusively for 8(a), HUBZone, woman-owned, or service-disabled veteran-owned small businesses based on firms identifying themselves with these designations in SAM.
+Prime contractors also use SAM to identify potential subcontractors and suppliers, with emphasis on the various small business socio-economic categories like those just mentioned.
 Even state and local governments sometimes consult the federal database to find potential vendors who are interested in the broader governmental marketplace.
-In addition, businesses and non-profits must be registered in SAM in order to receive federal payments and disbursements against contracts and grants.
+In addition, all businesses, non-profits, and units of state and local government must be registered in SAM in order to receive federal payments and disbursements against contracts and grants.

 Are you beginning to see proper registration in SAM in a new light, including what an important tool SAM is to effectively market yourself to the government?
 Truly, SAM is much more than a mere task to quickly get out of the way!